 Just out of high school I had a summer job at the World's fair in Montreal, Canada.
 I was a Pedi-Cab driver.
 It was a three-wheeled bicycle with two seats for passengers in the front.
 I wore a safari hat and kakis.
-I weighed 129 pounds so looked for the thinnest possible passengers.
-Toward the end of the summer I was peddling two very heavy tourists, speeding down a steep pathway with improbable confidence.
-My eyes were wide open, aware of everywhere and everything except for what was DIRECTLY IN FRONT OF ME.
-I struck and ran over an older man head-on crossing the pathway.
+I weighed 129 pounds so looked for the thinnest, lightest possible passengers.
+Toward the end of the summer, I was peddling two very heavy tourists, speeding down a steep pathway with improbable confidence.
+My eyes were wide open, aware of everything and except for what was DIRECTLY IN FRONT OF ME.
+I struck and ran over an older man crossing the pathway.
 My passengers flew out of the Pedicab onto the pavement.
 Blood was on elbows and knees.
-The older man lay unconscious.
-There were tire marks across his chest and legs.
-A large crowd gathered, staring.
-I did not lose my job and the older man did recover, but it left an acute visual imprint in my memory.
-I can see at this very moment in my mind's eye, the expression of the older man's face, like a flash of a photograph, just before impact.
-This series of photographs focuses not only on particular moment or scene, (the accident) but also on the empty spaces (steep pathway) leading into these moments.
+The unfortunate older man lay unconscious.
+A large crowd gathered, staring and pointing.
+I did not lose my job and the older man did recover, but the accident left an acute visual imprint in my memory.
+I can still visualize at this very moment, in my mind's eye, the expression of the older man's face, like a flash of a photograph, just before impact.

-Simplest of Stories
+Simplest of Stories - photographs